+It’s time to update your skincare routine for fall.
 The weather is changing and so should your skincare routine.
-The windier, cooler weather your skin gets exposed to in the fall calls for some extra TLC.
-We caught up with skin therapist Jessica Delst at Rebel Helsinki and asked her what happens in the skin when the temperature drops and how we should adjust our skincare routines with the season change.
+The windier, cooler weather your skin gets exposed to in the fall calls for some extra care.
+We caught up with seasoned skin therapist Jessica Delst at Rebel Helsinki and asked her what happens in the skin when the temperature drops and how we should adjust our skincare routines as the season changes.

 ASK OUR CHEMIST: WHY ARE PRESERVATIVES USED IN SKINCARE?